julehalim/KinderKit-2/README.md

 # KinderKit-2

-KinderKit-2 is a Java-based educational application designed to provide interactive learning tools for children.
+KinderKit-2 is a Java-based educational application designed to provide interactive learning tools.
 The project features a drawing canvas and shape recognition functionality to enhance creativity and geometric understanding.

 ## Features

-- **Drawing Canvas**: An interactive area where children can draw freely, encouraging creativity and motor skills development.
+- **Drawing Canvas**: An interactive area where players can draw freely, encouraging creativity and motor skills development.
 - **Shape Recognition**: Identifies and interacts with basic geometric shapes, aiding in the understanding of fundamental geometry concepts.

 ## Getting Started